EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 IMPORTANT NOTES:

-• Self-Declaration: Suppliers will be required to self-declare in EFICO purchase contracts that the purchased goods have been produced in accordance with relevant national legislation in the country of production.
-This declaration must cover compliance at the supplier level, as well as with upstream suppliers, down to the farmer level.
+• Self-Declaration template: Suppliers may self-declare that the purchased goods have been produced in accordance with relevant national legislation in the country of production.
+A template is provided in Annex 6 and should be provided together with the supplier risk assessment.

 • Internal Audits: EFICO may conduct annual internal audits of its suppliers to assess the risk of non-compliance.
 These audits will be integrated with compliance verification for other forthcoming EU Regulations, such as reporting directives.